 “Name Nemo,” said Nemo.

-Nemo squatted and inspected the arm as it writhed.
+Nemo squatted and inspected the convulsing arm.
 The other islanders backed away.

 “Not your fault, kid,” said the arm.
-Its skin was pink and its palm had a mouth in it.
+Its skin was pink and its palm had a mouth.
 The back of the hand had an eyeball with pupil but no iris.
 “You’re not smart like I am, yet.
 Here, follow me.
-I’ve got something to show you.
-Come on.”
+I gotta show you something.”

 Nemo watched the arm bend its elbows to crawl.
 He walked after it and the three islanders followed him, but Nemo shook his head and pointed them back to the coast.